laijoshua/sqlzoo_answers/README.md

    JOIN stops AS stopb ON (b.stop = stopb.id)
    JOIN stops AS stopc ON (c.stop = stopc.id)
    JOIN stops AS stopd ON (d.stop = stopd.id)
-WHERE a.num = b.num AND c.num = d.num AND stopb.id = stopc.id AND stopa.name = 'Craiglockhart' AND stopd.name = 'Lochend';
+WHERE a.num = b.num AND c.num = d.num AND stopb.id = stopc.id AND stopa.name = 'Craiglockhart' AND stopd.name = 'Lochend'
+ORDER BY a.num, a.company, stopb.name, c.num;
 ```

 ## SELECT names